open-mmlab/mmcv/docs/en/community/contributing.md

 <img src="https://user-images.githubusercontent.com/57566630/202369176-67642454-0025-4023-a095-263529107aa3.png" width="1200">

-If we want to commit our code bypassing the pre-commit hook, we can use the `--no-verify` option.
+If we want to commit our code bypassing the pre-commit hook, we can use the `--no-verify` option(**only for temporarily commit**.

 ```shell
 git commit -m "xxx" --no-verify